A dangerous coronavirus variant is wreaking havoc in parts of Europe. Experts fear US could be next - Local News 8

 About half of US seniors fully vaccinated

-Experts continue to urge vigilance until enough people can be vaccinated and protected against the virus to suppress its spread.
+Experts urge vigilance until enough people can be vaccinated and protected against the virus to suppress its spread.

 About 96 million people have received at least one dose of a vaccine — roughly 28.9% of the US population — and about 53.4 million are fully vaccinated, CDC data shows.